tuanphung/SmartTableView/Doc/Examples.md

 ```

 ## Setup your UITableViewCell
-LazyTableViewCellProtocol already support Generic and Associated types.
+LazyTableViewCellProtocol have already supported Generic and Associated types.
 So, no type casts required.<br />
 ModelType can be Any.
 Your cell will automatically pick up instances of ModelType and display, other ModelType will be ignored.

 `By default, your cell Identifier is same to ClassName.
 If you use XIB to layout cell, you have to set Identifier is your ClassName.`